- 07 Jul 2023

-Let's start by learing how to include data from a publicly-shared Google Sheet in Preset.
+In order to connect a Google Sheet, you will need Administrator permissions on your workspace.
+Let's start by learning how to include data from a publicly-shared Google Sheet in Preset.

 This is a Google Sheet that has the permission setting of Anyone with the link.
 To learn how to connect Preset to a privately-shared restricted Google Sheet, please see Google Sheets (Private) Connection.

 In the Toolbar, hover your cursor over the plus + icon, then Data, and then select Connect Google Sheet.